Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Kosambī.
+The Buddha was staying in Kosambī.
 At that time, the World-honored One had laid down a precept that it’s not allowed to earn a living as a doctor.
 There were people who summoned Chandamātā to treat illnesses.
 The bhikkhunī said: “The World-honored One has laid down a precept that it’s not allowed.”
 They replied: “If it’s not allowed, then teach us medicinal treatments.”
 She then taught lay people and non-Buddhist renunciates medicinal treatments.
 The bhikkhunīs said: “She just teaches medicinal treatments, she hasn’t gone forth in the dhamma.”

 The bhikkhunīs told Mahāpajāpatī, and she fully informed the World-honored One of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “From now on, it’s no longer allowed to teach lay people and non-Buddhist renunciates medicinal treatments.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Kosambī. … Those who have already heard it should listen again: